lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 - The size of the $ Q \cdot K $ matrix grows quadratically with the context size ($ n^2 $), making it computationally expensive for long sequences.
 - To address this, masking is used to prevent future words from influencing current words during training (e.g., in autoregressive tasks).
 - Context size
-    - Size of Q * K matrix at the end is the square of the context size, since we need to use all of the Q * K vectors, and…it’s a matrix!
+    - Size of Q * K matrix at the end is the square of the context size, since you need to use all of the Q * K vectors, and…it’s a matrix!
 So it’s n*n = n^2 so it’s very hard to scale
-    - It does help that we mask ½ the examples because we don’t want future words to alter our current word and have it cheat
+    - It does help that you mask ½ the examples because you don’t want future words to alter our current word and have it cheat
-        - Since for an entire sentence during training for each word we try to predict the next, so if there are 5 words there’s 1, 2, 3, 4, 5 training examples and not just 1
+        - Since for an entire sentence during training for each word you try to predict the next, so if there are 5 words there’s 1, 2, 3, 4, 5 training examples and not just 1
         - Don’t want 4 and 5 to interfere with training 1, 2, 3

 ### Encoder-Decoder Attention